 So, on this Christmas night, we celebrate the Mass of Christ.
 Our Christmas may be that of the story from Matthew and Luke, or maybe we don’t want any story at all.
 Perhaps we need the profound symbols of Revelation, calling us forward to the New Heaven and a New Jerusalem, or maybe we simply need to be transfigured by Christ and his dwelling with us.
 However you find Christmas, may you find what you need, arrive at the destination you seek, and receive the gift of what you desire.
 May the birth of Jesus herald a new birth in all of us of God’s love.

-I’ve preached this sermon twice – once a dozen or so years ago in the Parish of Pender and Saturna Islands, and more recently at the 9:00 PM December 24 2013 Christmas Eve service at the Parish of St. Mary the Virgin, Oak Bay.
-The image at the top which I found floating through the internet is described as an “Apache Mary & Jesus”.
+I’ve preached this sermon several times – once twenty or so years ago in the Parish of Pender and Saturna Islands, at the 9:00 PM December 24 2013 Christmas Eve service at the Parish of St. Mary the Virgin, Oak Bay, at a 2017 Christmas Eve service at St Dunstan’s Gordon Head in Victoria, and more recently at the Anglican Church of St Thomas, Kefalas, on Crete.
+I’m done with it now.